krasserm/streamz/streamz-camel-akka/README.md

 }
 ```

-It must implement the `streamContext` method and return the [`StreamContext`](http://krasserm.github.io/streamz/scala-2.12/unidoc/streamz/camel/StreamContext.html) used by an application.
-A `StreamContext` uses a `CamelContext` to manage the endpoints that are created and referenced by applications.
+An implementation class must implement the `streamContext` method and return the [`StreamContext`](http://krasserm.github.io/streamz/scala-2.12/unidoc/streamz/camel/StreamContext.html) that is used by an application.
+A `StreamContext` uses a `CamelContext` to manage the endpoints that are created and referenced by an application.
+A `StreamContext` instance can (and usually should) be shared by several `JavaDsl` instances.
 A `StreamContext` with an internally managed `CamelContext` can be created with `StreamContext.create()`:

 ```java
 // contains an internally managed CamelContext